 The defeat in the third war came across as a stain on the glorious work that they did.

-The spirit of Maratha empire is nurtured even today in the state of Maharashtra “Mahaan-Raashtra” that was established in 1960 as a Marathi-Language state.
+The spirit of the Maratha empire is nurtured even today in the state of Maharashtra, “Mahaan-Raashtra” which was established in 1960 as a Marathi-Language state.

-In order to make Guajrat, Baroda and Kutch were brought together.
+In order to make Gujarat, Baroda and Kutch were brought together.
 Gwalior and Indore were integrated into Madhya Pradesh and Jhansi was integrated into Uttar Pradesh.

-In Old Delhi, one can still find the evidences of Maratha rule through the existence of Nutan (New) Marathi School and Maharashtra Bhavan.
+In Old Delhi, one can still find evidence of Maratha rule through the existence of the Nutan (New) Marathi School and Maharashtra Bhavan.